This Generation's Jargon

 When it came to identifying the correct translation of some of today's most common jargon, we found that many of these words were likely to be misinterpreted by at least one-third of the participants surveyed.

 Nearly half incorrectly guessed the meaning behind "yaaas."
 While it may resemble the word "yes" (as 43 percent suggested), it actually refers to a way to express excitement over something.
+(For instance, imagine being pleasantly surprised by the delicious food being served in some of the nation's best nursing homes.)

 While many failed to define "yaaas," more correctly defined "extra."
 "More of something" may be a traditional explanation, but in these modern times, it means something is over the top.
 Of the 2,000 people surveyed, only 32 percent were able to make that connection.